 Yes.
 Whatever size the church, you can handle the finances without hampering its fellowship or impeding its ministry.
 People generally want to know seven things about the church finances.

 An "Annual Budget" should be clear, correct complete, concise and compelling.
 Budgets are good tools when constructed correctly and reviewed.

 It is an excellent financial tool for the growth of the church ministry.

 Source: Marvin Owen of Life Way Christian Resource, Nashville, TN

-If you have any questions for which you need answers for your ministry.
+If you have any questions for which you need answers for your ministry or non-profit organization.
 Please feel free to email me your concern by accessing the Contact File.
-We will respond to you by email or phone.
+We will respond to you by email or phone within 24 to 48 hours.
 Thank you and God Bless!